albrzmr/ezviz_hp7/README.md

-# Home Assistant Integration for EZVIZ HP7 Intercom
+# Home Assistant Integration for EZVIZ HP7/CP7 Intercom

-This is a **custom Home Assistant integration** that adds support for the **EZVIZ HP7 video intercom**.
+This is a **custom Home Assistant integration** that adds support for the **EZVIZ HP7 and CP7 video intercoms**.
-It allows you to **unlock the door and the gate remotely**, monitor device status, and expose the main functions of the HP7 within your Home Assistant environment.
+It allows you to **unlock the door and the gate remotely**, monitor device status, and expose the main functions of the device within your Home Assistant environment.

 DO NOT USE THIS INTEGRATION AND THE OFFICIAL ONE TOGETHER (it may not open the door) https://www.home-assistant.io/integrations/ezviz/
 ---

 ## ✨ Features

-- Discover and register your EZVIZ HP7 device automatically.
+- Discover and register your EZVIZ HP7 or CP7 device automatically.
 - Control:
   - 🔑 Unlock **door** (lock #2 by default).
   - 🚪 Unlock **gate** (lock #1 by default).